abilandz/PH8124/Lecture_6/Lecture_6.md

 * '-i' is a flag which instructs **sed** that we want to modify the original file in-place
 * 'ni' as an argument indicates that we want to insert something on the nth line

 Clearly, it can be potentially dangerous to modify directly the original file in-place, because once the original file is overwritten, there is no way back.
-To prevent that, we can automatically create the backup of original file by using the slightly modified flag '-i.backup':
+To prevent that, we can automatically create the backup of the original file by using the slightly modified flag '-i.backup':

 ```bash
 sed -i.backup "2i Some text" sedTest.dat